nemac/drutils/README.md

 `dumpsite SITEROOT`
 -------------------

-reates a gzipped tar dump (.tgz file) containing a snapshot of the rupal site with the given SITEROOT.
+Creates a gzipped tar dump (.tgz file) containing a snapshot of the rupal site with the given SITEROOT.
 This dump file will contain a ump of the site MySQL database as well as copies of all files in he SITEROOT directory structure, with the single exception of the